What You Need To Know About Dog Bite Injury Claims In California

 No dog bite.
 If the victim wasn't bitten, it can't be covered under California Dog Bite Law.
 However, other personal injury claims might apply depending on the cause and location of the injury.

 Missed the deadline.
-You need to file claims within the statute of limitations, which is within 2 years of the incident.
+You need to file claims within the statute of limitations within 2 years of the incident.
 If you don't file claims within the California statute of limitations, you'll lose your chance of asserting your rights to get compensation from the liable party.

-These factors could be used as defense by the liable party and their legal team.
+The liable party and their legal team could use these factors as a defense.
 To preserve proof and viability of your claim, consult with a prescreened California Attorney for Personal Injury ASAP.
-An experienced lawyer will be able to help you find evidence, file paperwork, beat deadlines, and negotiate with the defendant and their legal team.
+An experienced lawyer can help you find evidence, file paperwork, beat deadlines, and negotiate with the defendant and their legal team.

 Get A Referral To Top Rated Personal Injury Attorneys In Los Angeles (and Across California)